Logimethods/camel-nats/README.md

 # Introduction

-This component uses [JNATS](https://github.com/nats-io/jnats) java client library version 0.4.1, which requires a JVM 1.8.
+This component uses [JNATS](https://github.com/nats-io/jnats) java client library version 0.6.0, which requires a JVM 1.8.

 The camel-nats component integrates Camel with NATS messaging platform allowing messages to be sent from Camel routes to a NATS Queue or messages to be consumed from a NATS Queue or Topic by Camel routes.

-This camel-nats component could be used for standalone camel deployment (for example using org.apache.camel.spring.Main), for osgi camel deployment (for example using karaf) and for cloud deployment using Apcera cloud platform.
+This camel-nats component could be used for stand-alone camel deployment (for example using org.apache.camel.spring.Main), for osgi camel deployment (for example using apache karaf) and for cloud deployment using Apcera cloud platform.

 # Installation